waqasuddinkhan/MACARON-GenMed-LabEx/README.md

 __3.__ __SAMTools__ (tested with version __0.1.19__), however any version can be used.

+### Build Procedure

+MACARON source code can be downloaded from http://www.genmed.fr/images/publications/data/MACARON_GenMed.zip

+After acquiring a release distribution of the source code, the build procedure is to unpack the zip file:

+ * unzip MACARON_GenMed_local

 ## Contents of the folder MACARON_GenMed

 * *MACARON_v0.3.py*  –  The MACARON python code